Lightning-AI/pytorch-lightning/docs/source/extensions/loops_advanced.rst

 The alternative to this example *manual optimization* where the same can be achieved, but with the generator loop we can still get all benefits of manual optimization without having to call backward or zero grad ourselves.

-Given this new loop definition, here is how you connect it to the :code:`Trainer`:
+Given this new loop definition, here is how you connect it to the :class:`~pytorch_lightning.trainer.trainer.Trainer`:

 .. code-block:: python